kautukkundan/pessimistic-swaps/README.md

 ### Architecture and Security

 The project only focusses on a single token pair, that is, all users deposit DAI and get ETH.
 Moreover entire 100% of the deposited tokens are converted.
 Due to these reason, signing of transaction is not required as all the tokens will be converted and the deposit of the token by user is considered as a consent.
-Had there been an option for multi pair swap and partial amount, then the user would have been required to sign the transaction for X token and N% of totak=l.
+Had there been an option for multi pair swap and partial amount, then the user would have been required to sign the transaction for X token and N% of total amoount.

 ### Demo